WhoIsJack/DySTrack/docs/source/pipelines/anatomy.rst

     :class: warning

-    The only limitation to this freedom is performance; if a pipeline takes a long time to run, the microscope will be idle in that time, and the sample may even start moving away.
+    The only limitation to this freedom is performance; if a pipeline takes a long time to run, the microscope will be idle in that time (at least if using a default acquisition macro), and the sample may even start moving away.

     This is a key reason why we usually use prescans for image analysis, as their low pixel/voxel number means they can be loaded and processed very